wp-plugins/get-directions/readme.txt

 define( 'MAPQUEST_API_KEY', 'your long api key here' ); to your wp-config.php file = 1.21 =
 * minor fix to remove warning message
+= 1.22 =
+Remove credit link to llocally, cause no one likes those

 == Upgrade notice ==